Inflectra/rapise-documentation/scorm/xpath_basic/README.md

 # XPath Essentials

-In Rapise automation XPath comes into play to find specific elements on the webpage.
+In [Rapise](https://www.inflectra.com/Rapise/) and WebDriver automation XPath comes into play to find specific elements on the webpage.

 This tutorial explores XPath and various XPath expressions, particularly for identifying complex or dynamic elements whose attributes change dynamically upon refresh or other operations.